 - Pinch of salt: Brightens every flavor note, making this dip even more addictive.

-- Medjool dates: Naturally sweet and caramelly.
+- Medjool dates: Makes the dip naturally sweet and caramelly.

 - Maple syrup: For a light, clean sweetness.

-- Almond extract: Optional, but gives a wow factor.
+- Almond extract: Optional but delicious.

 - Pinch of sea salt: Rounds out the flavor.